emerson-paiva/emerson-paiva/README.md

 👨🏽‍🚀 - Front End Developer since 2017, cinephile, and passionate about the web and indie rock.

 - 🔭 I’m currently working as Front End Developer at @ioasys
-- 🌱 I’m currently learning Unit Tests and TypeScript
+- 🌱 I’m currently learning Unit Tests, TypeScript and English
 - ⚡ Fun fact: I can't spend one day without listening to music

 <!--